 All applications, maps, plans, documents and data required by these Regulations shall be submitted to the Morris Zoning Enforcement Officer.
 The date of receipt of such applications shall be determined in accordance with CGS 8-26d.

-The Commission retains the right to have any information submitted with regard to an application reviewed by Town staff or officials, and to consult with any other qualified agency or person as, in the opinion of the Commission, may be advisable, for their information, review and recommendations. ln accordance with CGS Section 8-1c and the Town of Morris Ordinance Concerning Land Use Application Fees, the subdivider may be required to compensate the Town for any review fees involved in processing the application, including but not limited to the inspection of subdivision construction.
+The Commission retains the right to consult with any other qualified agency or person as, in the opinion of the Commission, may be advisable, for their information, review and recommendations. ln accordance with CGS Section 8-1c and the Town of Morris Ordinance Concerning Land Use Application Fees, the subdivider may be required to compensate the Town for any review fees involved in processing the application, including but not limited to the inspection of subdivision construction.

-Submission of a subdivision application shall be deemed permission for the Commission and the Town or their agents or representatives to enter the property for the purposes of:
+Submission of a subdivision application shall be deemed as permission for the Commission and the Town or their agents or representatives to enter the property for the purposes of:

 reviewing the proposed subdivision,